SchenbergZY/Tabelle-Fallstudie-1/Documentation.md

 ## 3.2 Function edit()
   This function has no effect running under Colab/Binder when trigger.
 However in Windows command line, a window will pop out to let you edit the dataframe parameter on fly.

+# 4. Using Experience under Colab
+  TBD.
+# 5. Using Experience under Colab
+  TBD.
+# 6. Using Experience under Live Code
+  Waiting for long time with no response.